-Archivio Conz and Outset Germany_Switzerland are pleased to announce the opening of Edizioni Conz in the joint premises of Kunst-Werke Berlin.
-In 2019, Archivio Conz will present select works and editions that will be the focus of a series of exhibitions.
-In this way, the extraordinary oeuvre of Francesco Conz will be made accessible to the general public.
+Archivio Conz and Outset Germany_Switzerland presented Edizioni Conz at KW Berlin on January 15, 2019, with a selection of works and editions that focus of a series of exhibitions to make the extraordinary oeuvre of Francesco Conz accessible to the general public.

-Thanks to this event in collaboration with Archivio Conz, art will be publicly exhibited for the first time in the premises of Outset Germany_Switzerland.
-This emphasises Outset’s role as a constant and committed partner in contemporary art and culture.
-Since its founding as a non-profit organisation in London in 2003 by Candida Gertler and Yana Peel, Outset has promoted contemporary art, artists and cultural institutions worldwide.
+In collaboration with Archivio Conz, art was publicly exhibited for the first time in the premises of Outset Germany_Switzerland, emphasizing Outset’s role as a constant and committed partner in contemporary art and culture.
+Since its founding as a non-profit organization in London in 2003 by Candida Gertler and Yana Peel, Outset has promoted contemporary art, artists, and cultural institutions worldwide.
 Outset is unique in this mediating role: there is no comparable organisation that passes on both private and institutional funds to the recipients without any deductions, thus enabling new art to be purchased or created for the general public.

-Outset is supported by its members (patrons), who are organised into nine country groups (so-called chapters) comprising dedicated private sponsors, companies and other cooperation partners.
+Outset is supported by its member patrons from nine countries dedicated private sponsors, companies, and other cooperation partners.
 A profound desire to promote art and culture without expecting anything in return is what they all have in common.
-Moreover, creating and safeguarding cultural values is the top priority for Outset and its patrons.
 Moving between traditional classical patronage and innovative modern sponsoring, Outset supports large international museums as well as small public collections and individual exhibitions all over the world.
 Since its foundation, Outset has supported more than 160 artists and 80 institutions worldwide with over ten million euros.
 Outset is recognised for creating influential models of responsive arts philanthropy with its innovative public-private schemes and initiatives.
 Practicing catalytic philanthropy means not only offering crucial funding support but also activating networks and initiating new relationships and partnerships.